-• Integrate the auxiliary boiler as follows:
+• Integrate the direct (SH) auxiliary boiler as follows:

-- A Main leaving water temperature zone
+- Main leaving water temperature zone

-- B One single room
+- One single room

-- a Dedicated Human Comfort Interface (BRC1HHDA used as room thermostat)
+- Dedicated Human Comfort Interface (BRC1HHDA used as room thermostat) а

-- b Non-return valve (field supply)
+- Non-return valve (field supply)

-- c Shut-off valve (field supply)
+- Shut-off valve (field supply)

 - d Auxiliary boiler (field supply)

 - e Aquastat valve (field supply)

-- f Bypass valve controlled (field supply)
+- Bypass valve controlled (field supply)

 - g Bypass valve mechanical (field supply)

-- h Safety thermostat (optional) (field supply)

-- Make sure the auxiliary boiler and its integration in the system complies with applicable legislation. - Daikin is NOT responsible for incorrect or unsafe situations in the auxiliary boiler system. - Make sure the return water to the heat pump does NOT exceed 75°C. To do so: - Set the desired water temperature via the auxiliary boiler controller to maximum 75°C. - Install an aquastat valve in the return water flow of the heat pump.
-Set the aquastat valve to close above 75°C and to open below 75°C. - Install non-return valves. - An expansion vessel is already pre-mounted in the indoor unit.
-But for bivalent operation, also make sure that there is an expansion vessel in the auxiliary boiler loop.
-Otherwise when bivalent operation is running and if the Aquastat valve would close, there would be no expansion vessel in the water circuit anymore.
+- Make sure the auxiliary boiler and its integration in the system complies with applicable legislation. - Daikin is NOT responsible for incorrect or unsafe situations in the auxiliary boiler system.

-- The external heat source (auxiliary boiler) is controlled by the ON/OFF signal on the indoor unit.
-See "9.3.10 To connect the changeover to external heat source" [▶ 120].
-This is a Field IO connection (see "9.1.6 Field IO connections" [▶ 98]) where you can choose which terminal and pins you want to use. - To setup the heat emitters, see "6.2 Setting up the space heating/cooling system" [▶ 33].
+- Make sure the return water to the heat pump does NOT exceed 75°C. To do so: - Set the desired water temperature via the auxiliary boiler controller to maximum 75°C. - Install an aquastat valve in the return water flow of the heat pump.
+Set the aquastat valve to close above 75°C and to open below 75°C. - Install non-return valves. - The external heat source (auxiliary boiler) is controlled by the ON/OFF signal on the indoor unit.
+See "9.3.10 To connect the changeover to external heat source" [▶ 132].
+This is a Field IO connection (see "9.1.6 Field IO connections" [▶ 106]) where you can choose which terminal and pins you want to use. - To setup the heat emitters, see "6.2 Setting up the space heating/cooling system" [▶ 35].

-Setting Value Bivalent boiler: #: [5.37] Field setting code: 093 1(Bivalent present): The bivalent boiler for space heating is installed and allowed to operate.
+Setting Value Bivalent boiler: • #: [5.37] Field setting code: 093 1(Bivalent present): The bivalent boiler for space heating is installed and allowed to operate.
 Hysteresis on the outdoor temperature: • #: [5.14.4] Field setting code: 021 3 (Bivalent hysteresis): Hysteresis on the outdoor temperature for the changeover from heat pump to bivalent/tank boiler.
-Range 2~10°C, step range 1°C Operation range: • #: [5.14.2] Field setting code: Lower temperature limit: 024 Higher temperature limit: 023 Lower temperature limit: 0 Higher temperature limit: 5 Choose the low and high outdoor temperature limit where the heat pump changeover to the auxiliary heat source.
+Range 2~10°C, step range 1°C Operation range: #: [5.14.2] Lower temperature limit: 0 Higher temperature limit: 5 Field setting code: Lower temperature limit: 024 Higher temperature limit: 023 Choose the low and high outdoor temperature limit where the heat pump changeover to the auxiliary heat source.
 For more information see configuration reference guide.

-Post-run timer: • #: [5.14.6] Field setting code: 025 600 seconds (Post-run timer): Defines the minimum time the bivalent boiler pump in space heating stays on after the request has stopped.
-This timer is triggered from the moment bivalent is switched OFF.
-It prevents going to another mode as long as the timer is running.
-During this time the bivalent bypass valve remains open to ensure flow over the indoor unit (pumps could run in parallel causing no flow over on or the other system).
-This setting will have to be adapted according to the after run timer of the boiler pump when the request stops.
-Please check with the boiler manufacturer for the correct value.
-Range 0~1500 seconds, step range 1 second External heat source: 4(External heat source) #: [13] Field setting code: Depends which terminal and pins you choose (see "18 Field settings table" [▶ 226] for more information).
-This is a Field IO connection (see "9.3.10 To connect the changeover to external heat source" [▶ 120])
+more information).

+"18 Field settings table" [> 243] for